ArchiveBox/ArchiveBox/README.md

 </code></pre></li>
 </ol>

-See <a href="#%EF%B8%8F-cli-usage">below</a> for more usage examples using the CLI, Web UI, or filesystem/SQL/Python manage your archive.
+See <a href="#%EF%B8%8F-cli-usage">below</a> for more usage examples using the CLI, Web UI, or filesystem/SQL/Python to manage your archive.
 <br/><br/>
 </details>